Avron station

-Avron ([avʁɔ̃]) is a station on Paris Métro Line 2, on the border of the 11th and 20th arrondissements.
+Avron ([avʁɔ̃]) is a station on Line 2 of the Paris Métro, on the border of the 11th and 20th arrondissements.

 Location

 The station is located under Boulevard de Charonne, at the intersection with Rue d'Avron and Rue de Montreuil.
 Oriented approximately along a north–south axis, it is located between the Alexandre Dumas metro station and the eastern terminus of Nation.